• Home

 You should try to stay at 2 to 3 tablespoons when using a sub for tomato paste.

-How do you store tomato paste?
+How to store tomato paste?

 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.